isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 Depending on the traveller’s scheme of travel (e.g. Reciprocal Green Lane, Periodic Commuting Arrangement), he/she may be issued with a Stay-Home Notice (SHN) when entering Singapore.
 Click <a href="https://service2.mom.gov.sg/shn/shn-calculator/" target="_blank">here</a> to calculate the last day of your SHN.

 ICA will conduct checks on travellers placed on SHN.
 These entails house visits, calls or WhatsApp.
 During the call, a traveller will be asked for the last four digits of his/her Identity Card/ travel document to ascertain his/her identity.
-For house visits, an ICA officer will produce their warrant cards or ICA authorisation letter as a proof of their identity.
+Officers conducting house visits will produce their warrant cards or ICA authorisation letter as a proof of their identity.

 Travellers who fail to comply with the SHN requirements can be reported to ICA via <a href="https://go.gov.sg/reportshnbreach" target="_blank">this form</a> or 6812 5555.
 Errant travellers prosecuted under the Infectious Diseases Act and its regulations, can be fined up to $10,000, and/or imprisoned for up to six months.
 Additional penalties such as the revocation of the immigration or work passes can also be imposed.